grimehjo/stock-analysis/README.md

 ### Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

+The stock performance was much better in 2017 compared to 2018.
+In 2017, 11 out of the 12 stocks analysed returned a profit.
+In 2018, only 2 out of the 12 stocks analysed returned a profit.

 2017 Stock Analysis:

 <img width="148" alt="Analysis2017" src="https://user-images.githubusercontent.com/80979705/119277191-30c7ab80-bbec-11eb-8fc7-d51863273dca.PNG">